Thamarai Nenjam: Plot

-Two friends, Kamala and Radha, falling in love with Murali, only for Kamala ending up helping Radha and Murali get together.
+Two friends, Kamala and Radha, fall in love with Murali, only for Kamala ending up helping Radha and Murali get together.
 However, when Radha finds out about this, she feels guilty and starts pushing away Murali towards Kamala thereby turning all three lives into hell.
 In the end, Kamala, who serialises her story in a weekly magazine through which Radha figures it out, concludes that the only way to resolve this is to kill herself.
 Does she succeed?